 %LINEPROTO-5-UPDOWN:Line protocol on Interface GigabitEthernet0/0, changed state to up

 The goal of the router-on-a-stick is to route data between the VLANs using only one physical link.
 However, the router needs to have an IP address/mask associated with each VLAN because VLAN = Broadcast Domain = Subnet.
-So to have an address in each VLAN, the router can create virtual routing interfaces associated with each VLAN.
+To have an address in each VLAN, the router can create virtual routing interfaces associated with each VLAN.
 These virtual interfaces are called subinterfaces.
-Let's configure a sub-interface for VLAN10.

 %LINK-5-CHANGED: Interface GigabitEthernet0/0.10, changed state to up